antarctica/ansible-php5/README.md

 By default, BARC roles will record that they have been applied to a system.
 This is recorded using a set of [Ansible local facts](http://docs.ansible.com/ansible/playbooks_variables.html#local-facts-facts-d), specifically:

-* `ansible_local.barc-nginx.general.role_applied` - to indicate that this role has been applied to a system
+* `ansible_local.barc-php5.general.role_applied` - to indicate that this role has been applied
-* `ansible_local.barc-nginx.general.role_version` - to indicate the version of this this role that has been applied
+* `ansible_local.barc-php5.general.role_version` - to indicate the applied version of this role

 Note: You **SHOULD** use this feature to determine whether this role has been applied to a system.